Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

         configuration.setICEServers(iceServers);

         //Integer value in seconds to limit the ICE collection duration.
-Default is 0 (no timeout) configuration.setICECollectionTimeout(4);
+Default is 10. configuration.setICECollectionTimeout(4);

         //Set supported call features (early media and/or ringing feedback)